mjordan/islandora_solution_pack_xml/README.md

 # Islandora XML Solution Pack

 Simple Islandora Solution Pack that allows for ingesting and viewing XML files.
+This solution pack is a successor to the overly complex [Islandora Feeds](https://github.com/mjordan/islandora_feeds) module.

-## Introduction and usage
+## Introduction

 This module provides basic support for ingesting and viewing XML OBJ files in Islandora.
 The solution pack is "simple" because:

 * It does not offer any way of editing the XML files.
-If users need to modify an XML file, they must "replace" the object's OBJ datastream.
+If users need to modify an XML file, they must replace the object's OBJ datastream using the standard tools provided within an object's Datastreams tab.
 * It does not generate any derivatives.

+Users may upload a thumbnail image for their XML object.
+Objects managed by this solution pack also have a MODS datastream just like other Islandora objects do.

+## Rendering the OBJ datastream using XSL Transformations

-The module allows the use of XSL stylesheets in the following ways:
+The module allows the use of XSLT stylesheets in the following ways:

 1. Users may upload a stylesheet when they create an object managed by this solution pack.
 The stylesheet becomes a datastream on the object with the datastream ID 'RENDER_STYLESHEET' and is applied to the XML OBJ file when users view the object.
+So in a sense this module creates its derivatives on demand, not on ingest.
 2. Owners of collections may upload an XSL stylesheet as a datastream on a collection object.
-If this datastream has an ID of 'RENDER_STYLESHEET,' it is used for all XML objects that are memebers of the collection (unless a member object has its own RENDER_STYLESHEET datastream).
+If this datastream has an ID of 'RENDER_STYLESHEET', it is used for all XML objects that are members of the collection (unless a member object has its own RENDER_STYLESHEET datastream).
-3. If neither of the above is true, the XML file is simply escaped and rendered betweem HTML &lt;pre&gt; tags, or, if a viewer module (like the one included with this solution pack) is enabled and configured, it styles the XML output.
+3. If neither of the above is true, the XML file is simply escaped and rendered betweem HTML &lt;pre&gt; tags, or, if a viewer module (like the one included with this solution pack) is enabled and configured, it renders the XML output.

-Users may also upload a thumbnail image for their XML object.

-## Viewers
+## Rendering the OBJ datastream using viewers

-This solution pack comes with an Islandora viewer that if enabled and configured as the default viewer for XML objects allows easy styling of XML files using the [Google Javascript Prettifier](https://github.com/google/code-prettify).
-Note that if this viewer is enabled, the XML content is not styled with the RENDER_STYLESHEET XSLTs as described above.
+This solution pack supports Islandora viewer modules, and comes with a simple viewer module that if enabled and configured as the default viewer for XML objects allows easy styling of XML files using the [Google Javascript Prettifier](https://github.com/google/code-prettify).

+Note that if this viewer is enabled, the XML OBJ datastream content is not styled with the RENDER_STYLESHEET XSLTs as described above.
+However, third-party viewers are free to use the RENDER_STYLESHEET or any other stylesheet they wish.

 ## Batch loading